jwrdegoede/ljmigrate/README.md

 [don-pit (Petr Gladkiy)](https://github.com/don-pit)

 Early bug-reporting provided by LJ users ldybastet, kannnichtfranz, eleraama, daiseechain, nm973, zortified, weirdquark, winterthunder, unmisha, chicken_cem.

+## Changes in ljmigrate 1.5 with dreamwidth support compared to plain 1.5

+- Add support for plaintext passwords over https to allow use with dreamwidth.
+- Hans de Goede: note this is just a quick hack which worked to migrate my journal from livejournal to dreamwidth, which I hope will be useful to others too.
+I do not have time to offer support on this.

 ## Changes from ljdump 1.2